Tom-Petty98/W6-Project/README.md

 A bug in creating an empty testing database due to a query I have in one of my forms.
 The query uses the ingredients database to display the ingredients allowing the user to select ingredients to add to a meal.
 The bug occurs during testing intialization when the database is empty the query throws an error and prevents testing many of the features to do with the ingredients database.

 ### Testing
-Test coverage for the backend is at 81% capped at this percentage due to the bug.
+Test coverage for the backend is at 81% (21 lines missed in routes) capped at this percentage due to the bug.

 ### Deployment